|The Royal Palace|

 |Stupas ain’t stupid.
 One of many groovy structures in the palace grounds.|

-S21 and Killing Fields aside, the Royal Palace and National Museum are two of Phnom Penh’s main attractions.
+S21 and Killing Fields aside (and for more on that, follow the link), the Royal Palace and National Museum are two of Phnom Penh’s main attractions.
 Trying to add weight to the notion that all that glitters probably is gold, the palace and the equally ornate buildings that surround it are filled with Buddhist and Hindu treasures gathered across centuries- which sadly you’re not really allowed to take photos of.
 But doesn’t the outside (seen at the top of this post) look delightful?

 Entry to the palace costs $6.50, and groups have the option of borrowing a tour guide to explain what everything means for a couple of dollars more.
 As a sign of respect, visitors are asked to wear clothing that covers their shoulders and knees- and to remove their shoes on entering religious buildings here, such as the Silver Pagoda.

 Right around the corner from the Royal Palace is the National Museum of Cambodia, where $5 entry buys you access to rooms full of sculptures and carvings from ancient Asian civilisations.
 I’d be lying if I said I studied it all intently and learnt loads about ancient Cambodian history- it was hotter than a hot thing when I was exploring yesterday, and I spent a fair amount of time in this museum guzzling water and trying to produce faceswaps with the statues.

 You’re not meant to take photographs of a lot of things here either, even without a flash as you might in England, so I’d recommend not getting spotted trying to faceswap an ancient Naga sculpture or any other mythical beasts and deities.
 Just look at them normally like everybody else is doing.